brytonh/brytonh.github.io/_posts/2020-01-10-First-Blog-Post.md

 title: My JNCIE-SP Experience
 ---

 There were several times along the JNCIE-SP journey that I thought about stopping and starting a blog to try and collect all the information I'd learned in some sort of digital archive.
 But, I never started one, I kept pushing on, and did finally pass my JNCIE-SP in November 2020.
+I received #3023.

 It was brutal.
 It was exhausting.
 It was a pain.
 And - it was well worth it.